Pylons/pyramid/docs/narr/events.rst

    decorated function for the decorator to have any effect.
 See :func:`pyramid.subscriber` for more information.

-.. note:: You can also configure an event listener via ZCML.
-See :ref:`zcml_event_listener`.

 Either of the above registration examples implies that every time the :app:`Pyramid` framework emits an event object that supplies an :class:`pyramid.events.NewRequest` interface, the ``mysubscriber`` function